chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 `main`

 and the main.com file will run.
-This works because ".com" and ".exe" files are seen as being a program that can be executed or run.
+This works because ".com" and ".exe" files are seen by DOS as a program that can be executed or run.

 When you run the program, it will display